Ferrite-FEM/FerriteCon/2025/index.md

     toolbox, of great use for us, as it allows for the required freedom to implement our methods.
-    We present examples on uncertainty quantifications, topology optimization and coupled problems, showing the numerical implementation and results, which highlight the application of Ferrite.jl and discuss the package expansion possibilities."} \\
+    We present examples on uncertainty quantifications, topology optimization and coupled problems, showing the numerical implementation and results, which highlight the application of Ferrite.jl and discuss the package expansion possibilities.} \\
 | 11:25-11:50 | \collaps{**Ensemble Kalman Filtering for Stochastic Phase Field Models of Brittle Fracture**\\ *Lucas Hermann*, TU Braunschweig}{
     Numerical models usually involve making assumptions about material parameters, initial conditions etc. Treating these parameters as random variables leads to randomness in the model outcome.
 I present how I quantify that uncertainty in a Ferrite.jl simulation of a phase field brittle fracture problem and I show how data can be used to decrease that uncertainty in order to get more reliable model outcomes.} \\
 | 11:50-12:15 | \collaps{**Variational Minimization Formulation for Gradient-Extended Coupled Problems**\\ *Basavesh Yaraguntappa*, Universität Stuttgart}{